botlabs-gg/yagpdb/README.md

 For basic utility/fun commands, you can just jam them in stdcommands.
 Use the existing commands there as an example of how to add one.

-**If you need any help finding things in the source or have any other questions, don't be afraid of messaging me**
+**If you need any help finding things in the source or have any other questions, don't be afraid of messaging me.**